suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The sub-sections below describe two content key distribution methods, namely AES Key Wrap (AES-KW) and Ephemeral-Static Diffie-Hellman (ES-DH).
-Many other methods are specified in the literature, and even supported by COSE.
+Many other methods are specified in the literature, and are even supported by COSE.
 AES-KW and ES-DH cover the popular methods used in the market today and they were selected due to their maturity, different security properties, and because of their interoperability properties.